Next Chelsea manager: Blues urged to stick with Maurizio Sarri as Eddie Newton claims he's not doing so bad | Goal.com

 The pressure is still on the Italian, however, and with the show of defiance from Kepa Arrizabalaga in refusing to be substituted in the Carabao Cup final, Sarri's position still seems uncertain.

-With the Blues preparing for an away trip to Fulham, Newton joked that his name should be in the mix for the caretaker role, should it become available, but he believes that the current boss deserves more time.
+With the Blues preparing for an away trip to Fulham on Sunday, Newton joked that his name should be in the mix for the caretaker role, should it become available, but he believes that the current boss deserves more time.

 "It should be," Newton told Goal with a laugh, as he spoke of his name being included among those who could take over.
 "I have a lot of experience at first-team level.
 I have been there before and seen it before, so my name always gets thrown in the mix when managers are a little bit under pressure, so it is normal.